danaelhe/readthedocstest/docs/source/index.rst

 ==============

 :mod:`digitalocean` must be initialized with :meth:`digitalocean.client`.
 A DigitalOcean API Token is required.
-The token can be passed explicitly to :meth:`datadog.client` or defined as environment variables
+The token can be passed explicitly to :meth:`digitalocean.client` or defined as environment variables
 ``DIGITALOCEAN_TOKEN``.

 Here's an example of initializing the DigitalOcean Python Client::